Nice to meet you.

 1. Explore flexible scheduling and work hours

 Toddlers don’t stop existing from nine to five, teens need rides after school, and most daycare services require sick children to stay home.
-That’s why the best way to help parents at your workplace is allowing them to work a flexible schedule.
+That’s why the best way to help parents at your workplace is by allowing them to work a flexible schedule.

 Of course, not all jobs were made for flexible hours—and that’s okay!
 If your bakery employees have to be at work between five and ten in the morning, communicate those expectations up front so prospective employees can make informed decisions about where to work.